cvmfs/doc-cvmfs/cpt-shrinkwrap.rst

 Note on CVMFS Variables
 ~~~~~~~~~~~~~~~~~~~~~~~

-CVMFS variables athat are used in the organization of repositories are
+CVMFS variables that are used in the organization of repositories are
 evaluated at the time of image creation.
 As such, the OS the image is created
 on should be the expected OS the image will be used with.
 Specification rules
 can be written to include other OS compatible version, but symlinks will
 resolve to the original OS.

 Using a shrinkwrap image
 ------------------------

-Shrinkwrap was developed to address similar restriction as the CVMFS Preloader.
+Shrinkwrap was developed to address similar restrictions as the CVMFS Preloader.
 Having created an image from your specification there are a number of ways this
 can be used and moved around.